rapid7/insightconnect-plugins/firepower_import_csv/help.md

 # Description

-The [Cisco Firepower](https://www.cisco.com/c/en/us/products/security/firepower-management-center/index.html) plugin adds scan results from a CSV file.
+The [Firepower](https://www.cisco.com/c/en/us/products/security/firepower-management-center/index.html) Import CSV plugin adds scan results from a CSV file.

 The plugin will create a Firepower formatted comma separated values (CSV) of commands from an input CSV file.
 It will then SCP that file onto the server and use SSH to run nmimport.pl